 We know that temptation is great, but even if you have some measly experience in running a business or at the very least, heading a small part of one, then you know that there is too much stuff for one person to handle.
 And if you are the owner, it just is not a feasible solution for you to sit at your laptop and write blog posts while there are customers waiting outside for deliveries and suppliers queuing up at the backdoor for payments.

 If we have said it once, we have said it a million times, that yours is not the only business out there and there are many others like you who are vying for the limited time and even smaller attention span of the consumers.
-To cut yourself a slice of the online market pie, you need to grow the traffic to your blog and social media handles.
+To cut yourself a slice of the online market pie, you need to grow the traffic to your blog and social media handles, where content creator comes into the picture.

 Frankly speaking, that is all a content creator does and all the other activities that might be pursued by him or she are simply aimed towards meeting the same ends through different means.
 But make no mistake, content creation is hard work and you can never go wrong with an expert.